Stepan02/qrgen/CONTRIBUTING.md

 # How to contribute to QRgen
-Thank you for being interested in participating in the QRgen project!
+Thank you for being interested in contributing to the QRgen project!

 ### Bug reporting
 Did you find a bug?
-- **Ensure the bug has not already been reported**, search for the bug report in the [Issue section](https://www.github.com/Stepan02/qrgen/issues).
+- **Ensure the bug has not already been reported** - search for the bug report in the [Issue section](https://www.github.com/Stepan02/qrgen/issues).
 - If the bug has not been reported, please create a GitHub issue with the [bug report template](https://github.com/Stepan02/qrgen/issues/new?template=bug-report.md).
 - **Include a title and a clear description** of the bug and as much relevant information as possible.